 BLUE RAIDERS: Quick, who has the fourth-longest active winning streak in women's basketball?
 Middle Tennessee State does with 16 straight victories, matching Iona.
 The Blue Raiders rode that streak to their first Top 25 appearance since Nov.
 16, 2009, entering the poll at No. 25 this week.

 "It's something that you want for your program.
 It's a big positive for your program because everybody wants to be ranked," coach Rick Insell said.
 "If you are a competitor and concerned about growing the game of basketball, you want to be ranked in the Top 25.
 It helps your recruiting.
 It helps your players' psyche.
-It also puts a target on your back.
-That's what it all about."

 "You want to be looked at as one of the top programs in the country.
 When you get in the rankings and continuously stay there, then you get the respect that you start working for in the preseason," he said.